SunilCapgemini/CNN/Jacobian.md

    0 & 0 & a_3
    \end{bmatrix}
    $$
-   This matrix has values $ a_1, a_2, a_3 $ on the diagonal and zeros elsewhere.
+   This matrix has values $a_1, a_2, a_3$ on the diagonal and zeros elsewhere.

 2. **Extracting Diagonal Elements**: The term "diag" can also be used to refer to the operation of extracting the diagonal elements of a matrix to form a vector.
-For example, if you have a matrix $ M $, then:
+For example, if you have a matrix $M$, then:
    $$
    \text{diag}(M) = \text{Vector of diagonal elements of } M
    $$